School of Environment & Sustainability

 The SES’s research develops innovative, evidence-based solutions to sustainability, climate change, biodiversity, and risk challenges to enable socio-economic, socio-technical, and cultural transitions across scales in the wild-areas-to-megacity continuum.

-• Adaptation at Scale in Semi-Arid Regions (ASSAR)
+Adaptation at Scale in Semi-Arid Regions (ASSAR)—Collaborative Adaptation Research Initiative in Africa and Asia (CARIAA) (2014-2018)

 View Other schools